Stone GuideStone CareMaintenanceFlooringSealingCleaning

 The Golden Rule: pH-Neutral Cleaners Only

 The single most important maintenance rule for natural stone — particularly marble, limestone, and travertine — is to use only pH-neutral (pH 7) cleaning products.
-Acidic cleaners (including vinegar, lemon juice, and many bathroom cleaners) dissolve the calcium carbonate in calcareous stones, causing surface etching that dulls the polish over time.
+Acidic cleaners (including vinegar, lemon juice, many bathroom cleaners, and even some "stone-safe" products) dissolve the calcium carbonate in calcareous stones, causing invisible but cumulative surface etching that dulls the polish over time.

 Daily Cleaning

-Sweep or dust-mop to remove grit (grit acts as sandpaper underfoot), then damp-mop with warm water and a few drops of pH-neutral stone cleaner.
+For day-to-day maintenance: sweep or dust-mop to remove grit (grit acts as sandpaper underfoot and scratches polished surfaces more effectively than most people realise), then damp-mop with warm water and a few drops of pH-neutral stone cleaner.
+Rinse mop frequently.
 Avoid steam mops on marble — the heat and moisture penetration can cause long-term issues.

 Sealing

 How often: High-traffic floors: every 1–2 years.
+Low-traffic areas: every 3–5 years.
 Kitchen countertops: annually.

 Dealing With Stains

-- Oil-based stains: Apply a poultice of baking soda + water.
+• Oil-based stains (cooking oil, grease): Apply a poultice of baking soda + water or talc + hydrogen peroxide.
 Leave 24–48 hours, remove, rinse.

-- Biological stains: Diluted bleach solution on granite.
+• Biological stains (mould, mildew): Diluted bleach solution (test in inconspicuous area first) on granite.
 For marble, use hydrogen peroxide.

-- Rust stains: Rust removers formulated specifically for stone (not generic rust removers, which are acidic).
+• Rust stains: Rust removers formulated specifically for stone (not generic rust removers, which are acidic and will etch marble).

 Etching vs Staining

-A stain is discolouration from an absorbed substance — often removable with the right poultice.
-An etch mark is physical damage from acid contact — it appears as a dull spot on polished stone and cannot be removed without re-polishing.
+These are different problems.
+A stain is discolouration from a substance absorbed into the stone — often removable with the right poultice.
+An etch mark is physical damage to the surface from acid contact — it appears as a dull spot on polished stone and cannot be removed without re-polishing.
+Prevention (sealing, prompt cleanup of acidic spills) is the only cure.

 Topics